josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 _This is the scale of thing we're talking about._ This is the collateral damage Matt has unleashed on the WordPress community, and it's not to _anyone's_ benefit except maybe Matt's and his own companies'.
 (For now, anyway.
 We'll see how it all shakes out; it seems pretty inevitable that a class action suit will follow and this all gets dragged into court.)

 Virtually no WordPress users are happy about this, no matter how they felt about WP Engine.
+Certainly, none benefit.

 <CalloutPlusQuote>

-No reasonable person could argue WordPress is in a _better_ place today than it was a week ago, or is on a better path.
+No reasonable person could argue WordPress is in a _better_ place today than it was a week ago, or is on a better path now than it was then.

 </CalloutPlusQuote>

 It's less secure, less trustworthy, more volatile, and overall just not something _anybody_ is as excited about as they were a week ago.

+The neighborhood we all lived in just got a bomb dropped on it, by a man who's enjoyed unchecked power as the head of every branch of the current government, as it were.
+And he _insists_ he's doing the right thing by us for dropping that bomb.
+(Forgive me, I know the metaphor is beleaguered by this point, but it seems apt.)

 Matt's clearly willing to burn it all down to score a pyrrhic victory, and that's not a power he or anybody else should ever have over a community this size.

 Matt has to go.

-I don't expect him to be removed from Automattic leadership (although I think the company's leadership absolutely _should_ be considering whether that's the right move).
+I don't expect him to be removed from Automattic leadership (although I think others in leadership absolutely _should_ be considering whether that's the right move).
 But in any case:

 <CalloutPlusQuote>